-• Parents of students with severe food allergies must provide a Food Allergy Action Plan before the first day of school.

-- Parents must provide an EpiPen for their student, where appropriate. - EpiPens will be kept in front office for main campus and in classrooms for 3K and JK and available for teachers to take on all field trips - Student allergy profiles are posted in FACTS and made available to all faculty/staff/coaches - An EpiPen and a copy of the student's Food Allergy Action Plan should accompany the student on all field trips and athletics events. - Parents of students with severe food allergies should clearly inform faculty and staff of what foods their child may eat and what foods are to be avoided. - Parents should provide an alternative snack or meal for the lunchroom, parties, trips, classroom activities, etc. if they are concerned about their student's consumption of an allergen.
+- Parents of students with severe food allergies must provide a Food Allergy Action Plan before the first day of school. - Parents must provide an EpiPen for their student, where appropriate. - Student allergy profiles are posted in FACTS and made available to all faculty/staff/coaches - An EpiPen and a copy of the student's Food Allergy Action Plan should accompany the student on all field trips and athletics events. - Parents of students with severe food allergies should clearly inform faculty and staff of what foods their child may eat and what foods are to be avoided. - Parents should provide an alternative snack or meal for the lunchroom, parties, trips, classroom activities, etc. if they are concerned about their student's consumption of an allergen.
 Barring specific parent directions, faculty and staff will withhold any food items that are questionable.